Related Links

 Experimental Procedure

-1. While wearing latex gloves, wash the jewelry in mild dish detergent with warm water.
+1. While wearing disposable gloves, wash the jewelry in mild dish detergent with warm water.
 Rinse it well.

 2. Gently dry the jewelry with a clean dish cloth and set it aside.